Ørland Municipality: Government

 Ørland Municipality is responsible for primary education (through 10th grade), outpatient health services, senior citizen services, welfare and other social services, zoning, economic development, and municipal roads and utilities.
 The municipality is governed by a municipal council of directly elected representatives.
 The mayor is indirectly elected by a vote of the municipal council.
 The municipality is under the jurisdiction of the Trøndelag District Court and the Frostating Court of Appeal.

+Both Ørland and Bjugn joined the inter-municipal waste management agency Fosen Renovasjon when it was founded in 1997, and it carried over operations with the municipal merger.

 Municipal council

 The municipal council (Kommunestyre) of Ørland Municipality is made up of 31 representatives that are elected to four year terms.
 The tables below show the current and historical composition of the council by political party.